Freelance writer & energy regulation analyst

 The term code-switching was first used by linguist Hans Vogt in 1954 to refer to the seamless switching between languages by those who are multilingual.
 Within linguistics, the scope has broadened to consider speech more generally, including aspects such as tone and dialect, as well as context: when do we adapt our speech and why?

-Code-switching is now often used for any choice relating to the identity we put forward in different contexts—whether that choice is about sexuality, religion, race or something else.
+Code-switching is now often used for any choice relating to the identity we put forward in different contexts—whether that choice is about sexuality, religion, race, or something else.
 It can take many different forms.
-We may code-switch through speech, but also, for instance, through our clothing, behaviour or the interests we claim (not) to have.
+We may code-switch through speech, but also, for instance, through our clothing, behavior, or the interests we claim (not) to have.

 What’s happening in the workplace?